mvolkmann/blog/src/dart.md

 ````

 If a class doesn't define a constructor,
-a no-arg constructor that doesn't initialize any fields is provided.
+a no-arg constructor that doesn't initialize any properties is provided.
 If the class has a superclass,
 the default constructor calls its no-arg constructor.